dotnet/docs/docs/machine-learning/how-to-guides/install-ml-net-cli.md

 The ML.NET CLI is installed like any other dotnet Global Tool.
 You use the `dotnet tool install --global` .NET CLI command.

 The ML.NET CLI is available for Windows, macOS, and Linux.
-There are also different versions of the CLI for x64 and ARM based processors.
+Depending on your processor architecture, choose the x64 or ARM version.

 > [!NOTE]
-> Installations with the ARM based versions of the ML.NET CLI won't have access to the image classification task due to limitations on the processor.
+> ARM based versions of the ML.NET CLI don't support image classification scenarios.

 ### [Windows](#tab/windows)